 To test the project locally, you can run

 poetry install , and you’ll be able to use the CLI to generate EDA reports.

-To publish your package to PyPI, you need an account and create an API token.
-You can find more information from the official docs.
+You need an account and create an API token to publish your package to PyPI.
+You can find more information in the official docs.

 Once you have the API token, you only need two more lines of commands.

 Awesome!
 The app is published.